Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.storagePools.testIamPermissions({ project: "project", resource: "resource", zone: "zone",  });

 /*
 Updates the specified storagePool with the data included in the request.
 The update is performed only on selected fields included as part of update-mask.
-Only the following fields can be modified: size_tb and provisioned_iops.
+Only the following fields can be modified: pool_provisioned_capacity_gb, pool_provisioned_iops and pool_provisioned_throughput.
 */
 await gapi.client.compute.storagePools.update({ project: "project", storagePool: "storagePool", zone: "zone",  });